 What it does

-Going is a subscription service designed to help travelers find and book cheap flights.
-The app's core function is to monitor airfare from a user's home airport and send alerts for significant price drops, mistake fares, and deals that can be booked with loyalty points.
-It serves as a discovery tool for affordable travel opportunities rather than a traditional flight booking engine.
+Going is a subscription service designed to help users find and book cheap flights.
+The app's core function is to monitor airfare from user-selected airports and send alerts when prices drop significantly or when mistake fares appear.
+It provides a discovery platform for travelers to find affordable trips around the world, with options to filter by price, dates, and other preferences.

 Where it shines